fakephysicist/fakephysicist.github.io/how-build-a-website-with-hugo/index.md

 ### Generating a new SSH key

 1. Open Terminal.
 2. Paste the text below, substituting in your GitHub email address.
-    ```ssh-keygen -t ed25519 -C "your_email@example.com"```
 This creates a new ssh key, using the provided email as a label.

+    ```bash
+    ssh-keygen -t ed25519 -C "your_email@example.com"
+    ```

 ### Adding your SSH key to the ssh-agent